Kateryna Chepura: Campaign "Revenge for division of Ukraine"

 Kateryna Chepura was actively participating in the "Revenge for division of Ukraine" campaign in 2012.
 At June 18, police attempted to illegally detain Kateryna and other activists.
 In Novohrad-Volynskyi, protocol on administrative offense was unlawfully drawn up under police supervision but it didn't have any continuation.

-August 3, Kateryna with another 4 activists was detained by police in Sevastopol.
-Law enforcement officials explained their actions by saying that activists organizedthis peaceful event without notification of the authorities.
-In police office, activists were accused in violation of Code of Ukraine on Administrative Offences, in particular for violation of election campaign rules.
-Later, after activists release, it became known that police committed protocols change, including protocol of Kateryna Chepura.
+On August 3, Kateryna, with other 4 activists, was detained by police in Sevastopol.
+Law enforcement officials explained their actions by saying that activists organized this peaceful event without notification of the authorities.
+In the police office, activists were accused of violation of the Code of Ukraine on Administrative Offences, in particular for violation of election campaign rules.
+Later, after the activists' release, it became known that the police committed protocol change, including the protocol of Kateryna Chepura.

-August 5, Kateryna Chepura and another activist were unlawfully detained by police in Simferopol.
-Activists were accused in violation of Code of Ukraine on Administrative Offences, in particular for violation of election campaign rules.
-The court found activistsguilty despite numerous mistakes in the protocol.
-Activists rejected their guilt and it was interpreted by judge as an attempt to evade responsibility.
-Later it became known that police committed forgery.
+On August 5, Kateryna Chepura and another activist were unlawfully detained by police in Simferopol.
+Activists were accused of violation of the Code of Ukraine on Administrative Offences, in particular for violation of election campaign rules.
+The court found the activists guilty despite the numerous mistakes in the protocol.
+Activists rejected their guilt and it was interpreted by the judge as an attempt to evade responsibility.
+Later, it became known that the police committed forgery.

-August 8, Kateryna Chepura with 6 activists was unlawfully detained by police in Donetsk.
+On August 8, Kateryna Chepura with 6 activists was unlawfully detained by police in Donetsk.
 Police used brute physical force against the activist.
-Protocol on violation of Code of Ukraine on Administrative Offences was drawn up against Kateryna and other activists.
+Protocol on violation of the Code of Ukraine on Administrative Offences was drawn up against Kateryna and other activists.

 September 15, when distributing leaflets as a part of campaign in Kyiv, Kateryna and two other activists were beaten and detained by Solomyanskyi district police and unknown people in civilian clothes.
 At the police department Kateryna started to feel very bad, so ambulance was called to help her.
 Protocol on violation of Code of Ukraine on Administrative Offences, in particular on "persistent disobedience to police officers" was drawn up against activists.
 Later they were also accused in "violation of election campaign rules".
 All courts cases were won by Kateryna Chepura and other activists.

-October 17, activists were distributing campaign leaflets in Korostyshiv during a concert of Honored Artist of Ukraine Oleh Havrylyuk in the local House of Culture.
+On October 17, activists were distributing campaign leaflets in Korostyshiv during a concert of Honored Artist of Ukraine Oleh Havrylyuk in the local House of Culture.
 Journalists of 5 Kanal were not allowed to enter the hall, after what they wrote a statement to police about obstruction to journalistic activities and also provided further explanation.
 Activist Kateryna Chepura witnessed the incident and also was taking part in providing information to police.
 After these events, police started to investigate "Vidsich" leaflets distribution campaigns that was announced on 5 Kanal journalist Oksana Trokoz Facebook page.
 She started receiving questions about Kateryna Chepura and also she was told that there are criminal proceedings against "Vidsich".
 December 11, police interrogated Oksana Trokoz again and continued to ask about Kateryna Chepura.
-Journalist was provided with order for covert investigation (search) actions.
+The journalist was provided with an order for covert investigation (search) actions.